 - Bring the completed application form and a government-issued ID, such as a U.S. Driver's License, U.S. passport or foreign passport with U.S. visa, to a Live Scan fingerprinting location.

 - Stanford offers occasional free Live Scan fingerprinting sessions on campus.
-See the 2020 Live Scan Fingerprinting schedule on this page for dates.
+See the Protection of Minors Events page for dates.
 Find other locations for Live Scan fingerprinting, including associated fees, via the California Department of Justice.

 - Program Sponsors must ensure that Program Staff have cleared the required background checks by checking the staff member’s Live Scan clearance status in the Protection of Minors Management System.

 A Live Scan unit periodically comes to campus to provide fingerprinting services at no cost to faculty, staff, students or their department.
-Please see the 2020 Live Scan Fingerprinting events for more information.
+Please see the Protection of Minors Events page for more information.
 Please note, the on-campus Live Scan fingerprinting sessions can only process Live Scan application forms where results are submitted to Stanford.
 If you have completed Live Scan for Stanford in the past, you may not need to submit your fingerprints again.
 Contact University Human Resources at firstname.lastname@example.org to confirm whether your results are on file.

 Please bring the following to an on-campus Live Scan event: